akshat12345/Home-Automation-using-IOT/README.md

 # Home-Automation-using-IOT
-This repository contains a demonstration video of a home automation model, in which Raspberry Pi is used for controlling different sensors and pi-cam.
+This repository contains a demonstration video of a home automation model, in which Raspberry Pi is used for controlling different sensors and pi-cam. <br>
 Functionalities-
   1. GUI of the project is developed by using a Python library "tkinter".
   2. Controlling the lights inside the house and the garage door using GUI.